shmindmaster/typescript-file-manager/.github/instructions/github-actions-ci-cd-best-practices.instructions.md

     - Integrate SAST tools (e.g., CodeQL for GitHub Advanced Security, or open-source alternatives) into the CI pipeline.
     - Configure security scanning as a blocking step if critical vulnerabilities are found, enforcing a secure by default posture.
     - Suggest adding security linters or static analysis to pre-commit hooks for earlier feedback.

-### **6. Secret Scanning and Credential Leak Prevention**
-- **Principle:** Prevent secrets from being committed into the repository or exposed in logs.
-- **Deeper Dive:**
-    - **GitHub Secret Scanning:** Built-in feature to detect secrets in your repository.
-    - **Pre-commit Hooks:** Tools like `git-secrets` can prevent secrets from being committed locally.
-    - **Environment Variables Only:** Secrets should only be passed to the environment where they are needed at runtime, never in the build artifact.
-- **Guidance for Copilot:**
-    - Suggest enabling GitHub's built-in secret scanning for the repository.
-    - Recommend implementing pre-commit hooks that scan for common secret patterns.
-    - Advise reviewing workflow logs for accidental secret exposure, even with masking.

 ### **7. Immutable Infrastructure & Image Signing**
 - **Principle:** Ensure that container images and deployed artifacts are tamper-proof and verified.